“The path to more diverse technical talent” report by Harvard Business Review Analytic Services and sponsored by Karat is now available. Read it here.

 What developer candidates need to know about the Karat interview.

-In this blog, we are going to focus on technical interviews that occur at the start of the hiring process as a first-round technical screen.
-Let’s dive deeper.
+In this blog, we’re going to focus on technical interviews that occur at the start of the hiring process as a first-round technical screen.
+Let’s dive deeper!

-Many hiring processes include technical interviews with different focus areas: a technical interview designed to assess how a candidate would approach a problem, a behavioral interview dedicated to engineering collaboration best practices, and system design interview to assess architectural judgement.
+Many hiring processes include technical interviews with different focus areas: a technical interview designed to assess how a candidate would approach a problem, a behavioral interview dedicated to engineering collaboration best practices, and a system design interview to assess architectural judgment.

-It is important to note that these interview questions and formats must be used consistently in order to generate accurate hiring signal and be fair to candidates.
+It’s important to note that these interview questions and formats must be used consistently in order to generate accurate hiring signals and be fair to candidates.

 Proper technology for conducting a technical interview: